JustinBJo/CSE3000/README.md

 ## Files Included
 ### forms
 This directory includes the forms that were handed out to the participants during the study in markdown format.
 Note that these were shared to the participants through Microsoft Office Forms, and the results were stored in OneDrive.
+The markdown files contain exact copies of the questions in the Microsoft Form.

 Files included are:
-- initial_survey.md: the initial survey that tested participants' mathematics proficiency
+- **initial_survey.md**: the initial survey that tested participants' mathematics proficiency
-- final_assessment.md: the final assessment that tested participants' learning outcomes
+- **final_assessment.md**: the final assessment that tested participants' learning outcomes

 ### tutorials
 This directory includes the tutorials that were created in collaboration with co-researchers.
 These tutorials were shared on a Notion page so they could be collaboratively edited and shared with the participants.